jondashkyle/soundcloud-archiver/readme.md

 it is rumored that soundcloud may be shuttering soon. it is a useful opertunity to tell people about why data ownership is important, and provide a tool for backing up and sharing their tracks.

+## todo

+- [ ] validate the url is a souncloud url on submit
+- [x] add messaging to interface
+- [x] keep db of added dats with timestamps
+- [ ] setup a cron job to delete them after 15 minutes reading from db

 ## contributing

 - **dev**: `npm run dev` to spin up a local sever and watch for changes
 - **build**: `npm run build` to bundle the js and generate an index file

-## quick thoughts

-- sound salvage name
-- domain?
-- have a checkbox agreeing to only downloading music upload to your soundcloud account which must be checked before going.

 ## flow